 A Cookie Free domain is important to improve website performance.
-In order to improve website performance, there is a recommendation from GTmetrix about cookie Free Domain.
+To improve website performance, there is a recommendation from GTmetrix about cookie Free Domain.
 What is it?
 And how can we implement it on WordPress?
 Those questions will be the purpose of this article.
-We will, for example, show you an easy way to use it to speed up your website without using a plugin.
-Even though steps to achieve that are easy to understand, you will need some basic PHP or copy and paste skills.
+For example, we will show you an easy way to use it to speed up your website without using a plugin.
+Even though the steps to achieve are easy to understand, you will need some basic PHP or copy and paste skills.

 - Click on the icon subdomains

 - Enter the subdomain name.
 For example, static; if you want static.domain.com as your subdomain.
 Moreover, you should make sure that your subdomain point to your WordPress Content path (wp-content)